MicrosoftDocs/memdocs/memdocs/autopilot/enrollment-status.md

 -  Windows 10, version 1803 and later

 When a user signs into an MDM-managed device for the first time, the Enrollment Status Page (ESP) displays the device's configuration progress.
-The ESP also makes sure the device has met the organization's expected state before the user can access the desktop for the first time.
+The ESP also makes sure the device is in the expected state before the user can access the desktop for the first time.

-The ESP will track the installation of applications, security policies, certificates, and network connections.
+The ESP tracks the installation of applications, security policies, certificates, and network connections.
 An administrator can deploy ESP profiles to a licensed Intune user and configure specific settings within the ESP profile.
 A few of these settings are:
 - force the installation of specified applications
 - allow users to collect troubleshooting logs
 - specify what a user can do if device setup fails